FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Sat Aug 31 2024
+Last update on Sun Sep 01 2024
-🤖 This README.md is updated with horror, by Dimbot 🦁️
+🤖 This README.md is updated with undefined, by Dimbot 🦁️